sensu/catalog/integrations/elasticsearch/elasticsearch-events/README.md

    The Elasticsearch Events integration requires the Elasticsearch username and password.

-   **Optional**: If you want to use Sensu [secrets] to represent the Elasticsearch username nad password, you will need the secret names when you install this integration.
+   **Optional**: If you want to use Sensu [secrets] to represent the Elasticsearch username and password, you will need the secret names when you install this integration.

 1. Add the `elasticsearch` [pipeline] to one or more [checks].